Last updated: January 2023

 What if I let my SR22 insurance cancel or lapse?

-Your SR22 form will stay valid for as long as you keep your insurance policy in force and until you no longer have the certificate on file.
-As we mentioned before, if your SR22 policy cancels, lapses, or expires while you are still required to carry an SR22, your insurance company is required to notify the authorities in your state.
-Failure to maintain your insurance coverage could cause you to lose your driving privileges again and your state may take other actions against you.
-It's always best to keep the SR22 for the mandated time period.
+Your SR-22 form will stay in-force for as long as you keep your insurance policy in force and until you no longer have the certificate on file.
+If your SR-22 policy cancels, lapses or expires while you are still required to carry an SR-22, your insurance company is required to notify the authorities in your state.
+Failure to maintain your insurance coverage could cause you to lose your driving privileges again, and your state may take other actions against you.
+You’ll also have to restart the SR-22 process.
+It's always best to keep the SR-22 for the mandated time period.